2. 211 Alberta Listing Policy

 - Home support services

-Primary focus is also given to services for people who may experience barriers to service because of:
+Primary focus is also given to services for people who may experience barriers to services because of:

-- Low income, unemployment, or lack of education or literacy
+- Low income, unemployment, lack of education, or literacy

 - Immigration or refugee status

 - Gender identity, gender expression, or sexuality (2SLGBTQ+)

 211 Alberta will consider collecting and disseminating general agency information and volunteer opportunities for services that fall outside the primary focus areas.
 Rather than collect comprehensive information in second-priority areas, 211 Alberta may collect information regarding representative or umbrella groups or refer users to other telephone or Internet-based services.

 These may include programs and services related to:

 - Museums/historical sites